openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 This `udn` uniquely defines the UPnP device.
 It can be retrieved from the thing ID when using auto discovery.

-An `upnpserver` device has the following additional optional configuration parameters:
+Additionally, a `upnpserver` device has the following optional configuration parameters:

 * `filter`: when true, only list content that is playable on the renderer, default is `false`.
 * `sortcriteria`: Sort criteria for the titles in the selection list and when sending for playing to a renderer.
 The criteria are defined in UPnP sort criteria format, examples: `+dc:title`, `-dc:creator`, `+upnp:album`.
-Supported sort criteria will depend on the media server.
+Support for sort criteria will depend on the media server.
 The default is to sort ascending on title, `+dc:title`.

 The full syntax for manual configuration is:

 ```
 Thing upnpcontrol:upnpserver:<serverId> [udn="<udn of media server>"]
-Thing upnpcontrol:upnprenderer:<rendererId> [udn="<udn of media renderer>", filter=<true/false>, sortcriteria="<sort criteria string>"
+Thing upnpcontrol:upnprenderer:<rendererId> [udn="<udn of media renderer>", filter=<true/false>, sortcriteria="<sort criteria string>"]
 ```

 ## Channels

 The `upnpserver` has the following channels:

 * `upnprenderer`: The renderer to send the media content to for playback.
 The channel allows selecting from all discovered media renderers.
 This list is dynamically adjusted as media renderers are being added/removed.